literalice/terraform-aws-openshift/README.md

-# OpenShift Terraform Module
+# Terraform OpenShift Container Platform Module

 Builds OpenShift Reference archtecture on AWS.

-Currently, It uses OCP(OpenShift Container Platform), not OpenShift origin.
+Currently, It uses OCP(OpenShift Container Platform), not OpenShift Origin.

-OpenShift origin will be supported in future.
+OpenShift Origin will be supported in future.

 ## Prerequisites